Shimemar/homehealth/README.md

 The device has an OLED display so you can see the same information.
 At the same time, the data is posted to ThingSpaek and can be checked on the cloud.

+# Preparation
+Prepare the environment for the arduino IDE.

+* ESP32
+* BSEC
+* ThingSpeak

+At my place, I am building BSEC with version 18.1.0 of Arduino IDE because the latest Arduino IDE has an error.

 # Prototyping
 ![IMG_5028](https://user-images.githubusercontent.com/75776044/108789013-a8ba1180-75bc-11eb-87a6-869029f46388.jpg)
 <br>
 <br>

 # ThingSpeak
 ![things](https://user-images.githubusercontent.com/75776044/108789294-4ca3bd00-75bd-11eb-8039-bd23f8c9968e.jpg)
 <br>